matpassmore/matthewpassmore.co.uk/src/posts/2019-08-09-tag-links-in-wordpress-category-archives.md

 4. Create a new array that removes duplicate tags so we're left with an array of unique tags.
 5. Loop through the array of unique tags to output a list of tag links.

 I use [Timber](https://www.upstatement.com/timber/) on this website so the code examples are flavoured accordingly.

-In `archive.php`:
+{% codetitle 'archive.php' %}

 ``` php
 <?php